janpeuker/awesome-tech-roles/README.md

 #### Data Engineer
 Similar to: Machine Learning Engineer, AI Engineer, Analytics Engineer, Business Intelligence (Intel) Engineer

-See also: Data Analyst, Software Engineer (SWE), Integration Engineer
+See also: Data Analyst, Software Engineer (SWE), Integration Engineer, Quality Assurance (QA) when it comes to data quality and AI finetuning

 - [Business Intelligence Engineers](https://hevodata.com/learn/business-intelligence-engineers/) - Advertorial but clear description of a Business Intel Engineer - for comparison with external facing engineers, see also Palantir "Forward Deployed Engineer" below.
 - [Coding habits for data scientists](https://www.thoughtworks.com/en-us/insights/blog/coding-habits-data-scientists) - ThoughtWorks on the edge between data science and engineering.